singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 B locks 3,  waits on  5
 C locks 5,  waits on  2
 ```
 We can think about this as a graph, where 2 is connected  to 3, 3 is connected  to 5, and 5 is connected to 2.
 A deadlock is represented  by a cycle.
 An edge  (w, v) exists in the graph if a process declares that it will request lock v immediately after lock w.
-For the earlier example, the following edges would exist in the graph: (1, 2),  (2, 3),  (3, 4),  (1, 3),  (3, 5),  (7, 5),  (5, 9),  (9,  2).The"owner" of the edge does not matter.
+For the earlier example, the following edges would exist in the graph: (1, 2),  (2, 3),  (3, 4),  (1, 3),  (3, 5),  (7, 5),  (5, 9),  (9,  2).The "owner" of the edge does not matter.

 This class will need a declare method, which threads and processes will use to declare what order they will request resources in.
 This declare method  will iterate through the declare order, adding each contig­ uous pair of elements (v, w) to the graph.
 Afterwards, it will check to see if any cycles have been created.
 If any cycles have been created, it will backtrack, removing these edges from the graph, and then exit.